Mikhail Kokorich

 Mikhail Valeryevich Kokorich (Михаил Валерьевич Кокорич, born 11 October 1976) is a Russian physicist and entrepreneur.
 He has founded, in Russia, the United States, and Europe, several companies active in aerospace technologies.
-He is best known as a CEO and founder of Destinus, developing a high-speed aircraft, a hybrid between an airplane and a rocket, in cargo delivery purpose.
+He is best known as a CEO and founder of Destinus, developing a high-speed aircraft, a hybrid between an airplane and a rocket, for cargo delivery purposes.
 Previously, Mikhail Kokorich has founded and developed several companies in the space industry, including Momentus, which was listed on the NASDAQ in the summer of 2021.

 Early life and education

 Kokorich grew up in Siberia.
 He studied in the Specialized Educational Scientific Center and the Department of Physics of NSU.
 He finished Stanford Executive Program, and he holds an MBA degree from the Moscow School of Management.

 Career

 He founded his first company, Dauria, as a student in 1997.
 Dauria provided mining and construction companies with blasting services and supplied chemical reagents for power, water treatment, and wood processing.
 Later, he started founding companies that were focused on space and technology, such as Dauria Aerospace, Astro Digital, Momentus Space and Destinus.

 In 2004, Kokorich founded Chudodom, a domestic merchandise retail stores chain.
 In 2009 Chudodom merged with Lipetsk-based competitor Yuterra, forming the largest domestic merchandise company in Eastern Europe.
 In 2013, Kokorich sold his shares in the merged company to other shareholders.